vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 ![BERT full model diagram](/images/transformer-full-model.png)

-## Self-Attention in Transformer
+## Self-Attention in Transformer Visualized
+Self-Attention compares all input sequence members with each other, and modifies the corresponding output sequence positions.
+In other words, self-attention layer differentiably key-value searches the input sequence for each inputs, and adds results to the output sequence.

 <figure class="figure">
     <img
         class="figure-img img-fluid rounded lazyload"
         data-src="/images/self-attention-calculation-visualisation.png"
-        alt="self-attention calculation visualization"/>
+        alt="transformer self-attention calculation visualization"/>
     <figcaption class="figure-caption">Output and input have the same sequence length and dimension.
 Weight each value by similarity of the corresponding query and key.
 For each sequence position output sum up the weighted values.</figcaption>
 </figure>

-Transformer's self-attention layer computes differentiable key-value search and summation on the input sequence.
+## Self-Attention Explained in Detail
 - input \\( X \in \mathbf{R}^{L \times d} \\) is a sequence of embeddings of dimension \\( d \\) of length \\( L \\)
 - output \\( Y \in \mathbf{R}^{L \times d} \\) has the same shape as input
 - project \\( X \\) into 3 matrices of the same shape